 See also our ST KILDA Murder, Mystery and Crime Tour

 ‘Thank you for your tour last night.
 Everyone loved it, and really appreciated the souvenirs, especially the ‘criminal’ chocolate frogs!
 The range of stories and activities was great’.
 Haigs Chocolate staff, 2017.

-‘I enjoyed the walk even though I had been on it twice.
+‘I really enjoyed the walk even though I have been on it twice.
 My friend raved about it to her friends in Perth.
 Thanks for engaging our teenagers as well, your walk came out on top.’
 Win 2017.

 “Fascinating variety of strange events, places and happenings.
 We had 15 secondary students engrossed by it all including activities and readings etc.” Lisa 2017.

-Meyer was great and knowledgeable yet engaging.
+The guide was great and knowledgeable yet engaging.
 I have been living in the city for 3 years but didn’t know it had so many layers.
 It was well worth the time and one should do this walk at least once during their time in Melbourne.”
-Mia, events manage 2017.
+Mia, Events Manager, 2017.

 WHY?
 Crime reveals much about the history, values and justice system of our society.
 So many victims of crime and their families are yet to achieve justice.
 200 rewards in Victoria since 1963 remain unclaimed.
 To provide information anonymously to Crime Stoppers, ring toll-free number 1800 333 000.

 CAN YOU SOLVE MELBOURNE CRIMES, COLD CASES AND MYSTERIES?

 THREE MURDERS, three robberies totaling $6m and a missing gun in the Yarra River 2014.
 Find what links them and earn $3m in rewards.

-33 JEWELRY HEISTS 2016-7 Who is receiving the goods?
+33 JEWELLERY HEISTS 2016-17 Who is receiving the goods?
 Is there a connection to the Apex Gang?
 Why are police raiding bank vaults in Bourke Street?

 MISSING!
 38,000 people go missing each year in Australia.
 How are street artists in 2019 helping to find missing persons like Bung (2011)? $1m reward.